ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   The mode may also be specified as a symbolic mode (for example, ``u+rwx`` or ``u=rw,g=r,o=r``) or a special string `preserve`.

   *mode=preserve* means that the file will be given the same permissions as the source file.

   | **required**: False
   | **type**: str

+owner
+  Name of the user that should own the filesystem object, as would be passed to the chown command.

+  When left unspecified, it uses the current user unless you are root, in which case it can preserve the previous ownership.

+  This option is only applicable if ``dest`` is USS, otherwise ignored.

+  | **required**: False
+  | **type**: str